giacorri/ouroborosForks/README.md

 # ouroborosForks
-Python library with tools for rooted directed trees representing forkings in the Ouroboros consensus protocol security analysis
+Python library with tools for rooted directed trees representing forkings in the Ouroboros consensus protocol security analysis.